Why Fish Oil Isn't Doing What You Think It Is

 These are important questions to ask and it seems no one in the mainstream, the American Heart Association and National Institute of Health included, is noticing.

 So to answer my own question: No, we aren't really accounting for the highly reactive nature of PUFAs in production.
-There is no metric in place to measure the degree of oxidation.
+There is no metric in place to measure the degree of oxidation for commercial fish oil.

 Fish oil is the result of blended fish parts being centrifuged to remove the oil and water from the slurry.
 It then goes through a cleaning process that includes steps like degumming, neutralization, bleaching and washing.